 Racneis strives to see the light, even on gray days.
 Looking for unique perspectives on finely crafted machines or interesting architectural artifacts in beautiful Great Lakes settings, He is inspired by the works of Edward Hopper and Aaron Copland.
 Karl’s focus was sharpened by a “Pure Michigan” Photo Workshop at Sleeping Bear Dunes.
 He appreciates well-designed instruments that help him concentrate on the essentials of making straight, unmanipulated photographs of these subjects.

 Sheila Murphy is a self taught hobbyist photographer that started with photography about 7 years ago and fell in love.
 She loves to capture moments in time that most people never notice.
 I mostly photograph landscapes, nature, old buildings etc. Sheila can see beauty in almost anything!

-The Shiawassee Arts Center, located at 206 Curwood Castle Drive in Owosso, is open Monday through Friday 10-5pm, Saturday and Sunday 12-4pm.
+The Shiawassee Arts Center, located at 206 Curwood Castle Drive in Owosso, is open to the public Monday through Friday 10-5pm, Saturday and Sunday 12-4pm.
 The Arts Center features the artwork of local and statewide artists in eight galleries including the Frieseke Gallery and a specialty Gift Shop.
-The public is welcome and there is no admission charge.
+The public is welcome to schedule an appointment and there is no admission charge.
 SAC, which is celebrating its 49th anniversary in 2021, is a non-profit organization whose mission is to encourage participation and appreciation of the arts.
-For more information call the Arts Center at 989.723.8354 or visit www.shiawasseearts.org.
+For more information or to schedule your appointment call the Arts Center at 989.723.8354 or visit www.shiawasseearts.org.